 Aureus School is a brand new, state of the art STEAM specialist comprehensive 11-16 school that opened on the Great Western Park, Didcot, in September 2017.
 Our mission is simple: we will strive to educate the whole student so that each individual in our community may ‘Grow, Learn and Flourish’.
-We are looking to expand our team and are seeking several Teaching Assistants to start with us in September 2018.
-(30 hours per week).
+We are looking to expand our team and are seeking a Teaching Assistant to join us as soon as possible.
+(30 hours per week, term time only).

 To support the education and progress of students who need additional support with their learning

 To complement the work of the teaching staff in the classroom by contributing to a range of teaching and learning activities and supporting and supervising students

 Assists with planning, preparation and development of work programmes for individuals and groups of students and prepares resources to support learning activities

 To monitor and evaluate student progress and reports on this to the SENDCO

 To be familiar with the intervention programmes (IEP, PSP, Risk Assessments) or Education, Health and Care Plan (EHCP) of individuals and to use this knowledge to inform support of these students